burrt/compsci-docs/_v1/cs-notes.md

 int nonNullableInt = (p != null) ?
 0
                                  : -1;

-// Null conditional operator which only evalutes further if
+// Null conditional operator which only evaluates further if
 // the right hand side is not null else returns null int? nullableInt = p?.Age;

-// Null coalescing operator which evalutes to the left hand
+// Null coalescing operator which evaluates to the left hand
 // expression if not null else right hand expression p = new Person();
 int? nullableInt = p.Age ?? -1;